awynne/jyre-standalone-benchmark/README.md

     > bin/jyre-standalone-benchmark --help
     usage: jyre-standalone-benchmark
-     -i,--interval <arg>        ms to wait between sends -m,--numMsgs <arg>         number of messages to send -r,--numResponders <arg>   number of responder threads to start
+    ...

-## A command that succeeds
+## Example command

-On my linux machine, the following succeeds:
+This was tested on a linux VM:

-    > bin/jyre-standalone-benchmark --numResponders 10 --numMsgs 10 --interval 100
+    > bin/jyre-standalone-benchmark --zyreImpl jni --numResponders 10 --numMsgs 10000 --interval 0

 You can tell it succeeds because the console output reports that it received 100% of expected messages:

-    INFO  org.test.ZyreRequester - sent: 10 expected: 100 received: 100 (100%)
+    INFO  org.test.zyre.jni.JniRequester - sent: 10000 expected: 100000 received: 100000 (100%)

-## A command that fails

-When the interval between messages decreases, messages appear to get lost.
-On my linux machine, the following benchmark fails to deliver all messages:

-    > bin/jyre-standalone-benchmark --numResponders 10 --numMsgs 100 --interval 5

-The output of this command usually says something like:

-    INFO  org.test.ZyreRequester - sent: 1000 expected: 10000 received: 292 (3%)
+The above command works when the jni implementation is used, but not when the java implementation is used.